powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 > ⭐ marks a field that must be **unique** in the CRAC

 ## Network elements
-FARAO relies on the [PowSyBl framework](https://www.powsybl.org/), and FARAO's CRAC relies on some elements of [PowSyBl's network model](https://www.powsybl.org/pages/documentation/grid/model/): the so-called network elements.
+OpenRAO relies on the [PowSyBl framework](https://www.powsybl.org/), and OpenRAO's CRAC relies on some elements of [PowSyBl's network model](https://www.powsybl.org/pages/documentation/grid/model/): the so-called network elements.

 The network elements can be: